johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 To answer that, first consider once again that our example above (the `ConfigModule.register({ folder: './config'})` part) is passing a **static options object** in to the `register()` method.
 As we learned in the _Dynamic modules_ chapter, this options object is used to customize the behavior of the module.
 (Review [that chapter](https://docs.nestjs.com/fundamentals/dynamic-modules) before proceeding if this concept is not familiar).
 As mentioned, we're now going to take that concept _one step further_, and let our **options** object be provided dynamically at run-time.

-### Dynamic Options Example
+### Async (Dynamic) Options Example

 To give us a concrete working example for the remainder of this article, I'm going to introduce a new module.
 We'll then walk through how to use async options providers in that context.

-I recently published the [@nestjsplus/massive package](https://github.com/nestjsplus/massive) to enable a Nest project to easily make use of the awesome [MassiveJS](https://massivejs.org/) library to do database work.
+I recently published the [@nestjsplus/massive package](https://github.com/nestjsplus/massive) to enable a Nest project to easily make use of the impressive [MassiveJS](https://massivejs.org/) library to do database work.
 We'll study the architecture of that package and use parts of it for the code we analyze in this article.
 Briefly, the package _wraps_ the MassiveJS library into a Nest module.
 MassiveJS provides its entire API to each consumer module (e.g., each feature module) through a `db` object that has methods like:

 - `db.find()` to retrieve database records
 - `db.update()` to update database records